rozgo/irc-fs/README.md

 ### License

-irc-FS is available under the MIT license.
+irc-fs is available under the MIT license.
+For more information, see the [license file](https://github.com/JahTheDev/irc-fs/blob/master/LICENSE.md).